Volleyball Positions Explained: All 6 Roles, Zones & Rotations

 The Libero: The libero is a back-row defensive specialist identified by a contrasting jersey.
 They operate under unique substitution rules, allowing them to enter freely to replace back-row players.
 Their sole focus is serve reception and digging; they are prohibited from attacking or blocking.

-For a complete understanding of libero rules, substitution mechanics, and position-specific strategies, see our dedicated guide to the libero position.
+For the complete breakdown of libero rules, substitution mechanics, and positional strategy, see the dedicated libero guide.

 The Defensive Specialist (DS): A defensive specialist is a back-row player substituted into the game to improve ball control and passing.
 Unlike the libero, a DS follows standard substitution rules and counts toward the team's total limit.
 They provide flexible defensive support in high-pressure situations.